 A “No” vote means there is no tax relief for these veterans

-We’re launching NEIGHBORS UNITED FOR CHANGE, and we hope you’ll sign up to be involved.
-These groups, organized at the neighborhood level, will work to identify and communicate neighbor-to-neighbor and friend-to-friend.
+Give some thought to joining NEIGHBORS UNITED FOR CHANGE.
+Organizing at the neighborhood level helps us recruit volunteers and communicate about important issues neighbor-to-neighbor and friend-to-friend.
 Want to organize an interest group you’re involved with, or a group of your friends?
 That works too.
 Or if you’re already a part of an existing neighborhood group, we’d love to work with you.

 Elected to the U.S. Senate at the age of 29, Joe Biden has spent his life in public service.
 Now he will be the Democratic candidate for President.